j3rrywan9/scala-notes/sbt_reference_manual.md

 * *managed dependencies* are configured in the build definition and downloaded automatically from repositories

 #### Unmanaged dependencies

+Unmanaged dependencies work like this: add jars to lib and they will be placed on the project classpath.
+Not much else to it!

+Dependencies in lib go on all the classpaths (for `compile`, `test`, `run`, and `console`).
+If you wanted to change the classpath for just one of those, you would adjust `Compile / dependencyClasspath` or `Runtime / dependencyClasspath` for example.

+There's nothing to add to `build.sbt` to use unmanaged dependencies, though you could change the `unmanagedBase` key if you'd like to use a different directory rather than `lib`.

 #### Managed dependencies